Pennsylvania Expungement Lawyers

 Handling Pardons & Expungements

 A pardon is an act of clemency or forgiveness from the Governor of Pennsylvania for a person's crime or crimes.
-A pardon restores to you all the rights and privileges that had been forfeited on account of a conviction for a criminal or other offense.
-A pardon is usually the only possible means for removing the stigma of a criminal conviction.
+A pardon restores to you all the rights and privileges that had been forfeited on account of a conviction for a criminal or other offense, and is usually the only possible means for removing the stigma of a criminal conviction.

 To learn more about your legal options, call (717) 775-7195 today!

 If you obtain a pardon, it will relieve you from all the legal disabilities resulting from your conviction.
 Your status will then be the same as one who never committed the offense.
 After a pardon is granted, you can obtain an expungement of the record.
 An expungement is an order of court requiring all relevant law enforcement agencies to erase your record of conviction.

 The removal of records of conviction can provide many benefits including among others:

 - Improvement in your employment, career and promotion prospects.

 - Eligibility to obtain professional or occupational licenses.

 - Eligibility to hunt and/or receive a concealed carry permit.

 - Restoration of the right to possess firearms.